Superrehtard/old_diaspora_wiki/Howto-setup-services.md

 ## Twitter

 * Go to [[http://dev.twitter.com]] and sign in
-* Click on Register an app
+* Click on Register an app    (Seems to now be called 'Create an App')
 [[https://mrzyx.de/diaspora/services_twitter_1.png|width=500px]]
 * Register your app
 [[https://mrzyx.de/diaspora/services_twitter_2.png|width=500px]]